Episode 029 | Casaloste - With Maria Giovanna: Wine is a living product, right from the start

 Visiting Maria Giovanna D’Orsi from the Casaloste winery in Panzano in Chianti

-What happens when you swap London for Panzano - the hustle and bustle of the city for vineyards, cellar air and Tuscan sunshine?
+What happens when you swap London for Panzano – trading city hustle for vineyards, cellar air, and Tuscan sun?

-This is exactly what Maria Giovanna d'Orsi has done.
-She is the daughter of Emilia and Giovanni d'Orsi, the founders of the Casaloste boutique winery in Panzano in Chianti.
-And she represents the new, lively generation in Chianti Classico - curious, courageous, down-to-earth and full of passion.
+That's exactly what Maria Giovanna d’Orsi did.
+She's the daughter of Emilia and Giovanni d’Orsi, who founded the boutique winery Casaloste in Panzano in Chianti.
+And she represents the new, vibrant generation in Chianti Classico – curious, brave, down-to-earth, and full of passion.

-In my new podcast episode, Maria Giovanna talks about her very special harvest: her first grape harvest, in which she not only worked in the vineyard, but also in the cellar.
-For the first time, she took on the responsibility - and experienced how wine is really made.
+In my new podcast episode, Maria Giovanna tells us about her very special harvest: her first grape harvest, where she worked not only in the vineyard but also in the cellar.
+For the first time, she took on responsibility – and experienced how wine truly comes to life.

 „There is a vibrancy during this time — seeing how what is going to be wine is changing every moment, every day.
 It gives you that sense that wine is a living product since the very beginning.“

-And you can feel this in every word she says.
-For Maria Giovanna, wine is not a product - it is a living being that is constantly changing, growing and maturing.
-From the first day of fermentation to many years later in the glass.
+And you can feel exactly that in every one of her words.
+For Maria Giovanna, wine isn't just a product – it's a living being that constantly changes, grows, and matures.
+From the first day of fermentation until many years later in your glass.

-We talk about what it means to take responsibility, to make decisions - and still remain open to what nature dictates.
-About wet boots in the vineyard, about teamwork, about the happiness of creating something with your own hands.
-And, of course, about the magic that happens when grapes slowly become wine.
+We talk about what it means to take on responsibility, make decisions – and still stay open to what nature dictates.
+About wet boots in the vineyard, about teamwork, about the joy of creating something with your own hands.
+And, of course, about the magic that happens when grapes slowly turn into wine.

 Giovanni and Emilia d’Orsi, the two founders of the Casaloste winery

-Maria Giovanna also tells how she grew into her parents' work step by step - without reinventing everything, but following the rhythm of nature and her own development.
-Not a revolution, but a gentle evolution, driven by passion, curiosity and a deep respect for what her family has built.
+Maria Giovanna also tells us how she's growing into her parents' work step by step – without reinventing everything, but rather in sync with nature and her own development.
+No revolution, but a gentle evolution, driven by passion, curiosity, and deep respect for what her family has built.

-When she tells us that she came out of the cellar in the evening, exhausted but happy - and saw the next morning that the wine had changed again overnight.
-"It's like he's alive," she says.
-And I think there's no better way to describe wine.
+She told me how she came out of the cellar in the evening, tired but happy – only to see the next morning that the wine had already changed again overnight.
+“It’s like he’s alive”, she said.
+And honestly, I don't think you can describe wine any better.

-Anyone who visits Casaloste immediately senses that wines with character and soul are produced here.
-The range is small but fine - and each wine tells a piece of the family's story.
-The d'Orsi family originally comes from Naples, and this origin runs like a red thread through the entire winery.
-Vesuvius, the symbol of Naples, can be found on every label - a symbol of the roots, passion and energy that can be felt in every wine.
+When you visit Casaloste, you immediately feel that wines with character and soul are made here.
+Their selection is small but exquisite – and each wine tells a piece of this family's story.
+The d’Orsi family originally comes from Naples, and this heritage runs like a common thread through the entire winery.
+You'll find Mount Vesuvius, Naples' landmark, on every label – a symbol of the roots, passion, and energy you can taste in every wine.

-The Chianti Classico DOCG (90 % Sangiovese, 10 % Merlot) never fails to impress me with its drinking pleasure, juicy fruit and fine spiciness - a wonderful interplay of structure and elegant tannins.
-The Chianti Classico Riserva DOCG (95 % Sangiovese, 5 % other grape varieties) is somewhat more powerful and complex.
-After fermentation in steel tanks, it matures for around 14 months in French oak before coming to rest in the bottle - a wine with depth, balance and a long finish.
+The Chianti Classico DOCG (90% Sangiovese, 10% Merlot) always impresses me with how easy it is to drink, its juicy fruit, and subtle spice – a beautiful blend of structure and elegant tannins.
+The Chianti Classico Riserva DOCG (95% Sangiovese, 5% other grape varieties) is a bit more powerful and complex.
+After fermenting in steel tanks, it ages for about 14 months in French oak before resting in the bottle – a wine with depth, balance, and a long finish.

-Even more concentrated is the Chianti Classico Gran Selezione DOCG -100% Sangiovese from the estate's best grapes.
-It matures for 18 months in wood and then at least 6 months in the bottle.
-Power, elegance and origin in its purest form.
+Even more concentrated is the Chianti Classico Gran Selezione DOCG – 100% Sangiovese from the winery's best grapes.
+It ages for 18 months in wood and then at least 6 months in the bottle.
+Pure power, elegance, and origin.

-And then there are two very special wines that make Casaloste so unique: The Don Vincenzo IGT, a pure Sangiovese from a single vineyard, shows impressive depth, fruit and spice.
-It matures for 18 months in new and used French barriques and is dedicated to Giovanni D'Orsi's father - and son Vincenzo.
+And then there are two very special wines that make Casaloste so unique: The Don Vincenzo IGT, a pure Sangiovese from a single vineyard, shows impressive depth, fruit, and spice.
+It ages for 18 months in new and used French barriques and is dedicated to Giovanni D’Orsi’s father – and also to his son Vincenzo.

-Its counterpart is the Inversus IGT, which shows the signature of the house in its very own way: 90% Merlot and 10% Sangiovese, the exact mirror image of the Chianti Classico.
-Fruity on the nose, silky on the palate, it also matures for 18 months in wood.
-This wine is dedicated to Federico D'Orsi, the son of Maria Giovanna's brother - whose organs are mirror-inverted, with his heart on the right.
-A touching story and a wine that proudly shows its origins.
+Its counterpart is the Inversus IGT, which shows the winery's signature in its own unique way: 90% Merlot and 10% Sangiovese, making it the exact mirror image of the Chianti Classico.
+Fruity on the nose, silky on the palate, it also ages for 18 months in wood.
+This wine is dedicated to Federico D’Orsi, Maria Giovanna’s brother’s son – whose organs are reversed, with his heart on the right side.
+A touching story and a wine that proudly showcases its origins.

 Find out more about this episode and Nina in Chianti

-🗝️ Find out more about Casaloste - here you will find the most important key facts
+🗝️ Learn more about Casaloste - Find the most important key facts here

-🛒 Order wines from Casaloste*conveniently and quickly online - online store
+🛒 Order Casaloste wines* conveniently and quickly online - Online Shop

-🎙️ Early episode about Casaloste with Maria Giovanna - Click here for episode #016
+🎙️ Earlier episode about Casaloste with Maria Giovanna - Click here for Episode #016

-❓ Do you have a question for Nina in Chianti? - You can ask it here
+❓ Got a question for Nina in Chianti? - Feel free to ask it here

 🧐 Are you curious and want to find out more?
 Chianti Classico knowledge, Tuscany on a plate, insights, events and much more